h12w/teff/SPEC.md

 Core
 ----

+### Characters

 A TEFF file is a sequence of [Unicode](http://unicode.org/) code points encoded in [UTF-8](http://www.unicode.org/versions/latest/ch03.pdf).

-Except `\t` (U+0009), `\n` (U+000A) and `\r` (U+000D), code points less than U+0020 (space) are invalid and should not appear in a TEFF file.
+Except `\t` (U+0009), `\n` (U+000A) and `\r` (U+000D), code points less than U+0020 (space) are considered invalid and should not appear in a TEFF file.

+    char_valid      ::= char_inline | char_break
     char_visible    ::= [^\x00-\x20]
     char_space      ::= [ \t]
     char_inline     ::= char_visible | char_space
     char_break      ::= [\r\n]

+### Lines

+A TEFF file is also a sequence of lines separated by `newline`.

+    line            ::= empty_line | valid_line
+    empty_line      ::= char_space* newline
+    newline         ::= char_break | "\r\n" | EOF
     EOF             ::= <end of file>

-    spaces          ::= char_space+
-    newline         ::= char_break | "\r\n"
+    valid_line      ::= indent_space (annotation | value) newline
+    indent_space    ::= char_space*
     annotation      ::= "#" char_inline*
-    line_string     ::= char_visible+ char_inline*
+    value           ::= char_visible+ char_inline*

+### Tokens

+There are only five types of tokens used by TEFF grammar:

+1. value
+2. annotation
-    indent          ::= previous_indent spaces
+3. indent
-    unindent        ::= <spaces shorter than the spaces of the previous line, an indent token must be paired with an unindent token, so multiple unindent tokens could be emitted to cancel indent tokens of previous lines in reverse order to the line whose spaces is the same as the current line> previous_indent ::= <`spaces` of the previous indent or unindent token, or empty for the initial value>

-TEFF grammer:
+4. unindent
+5. EOF

+Tokens `indent` and `unindent` are emitted from current and previous `indent_space`s, by the rules described below:

+1. A stack is used to store `indent_space` and controls the emission of `indent` & `unindent` tokens.
+2. Initially, an empty value is pushed onto the stack, and then the TEFF file is scanned line by line to get the current `indent_space`.
+3. When the top of the stack is the same as the current `indent_space`, no token is emitted.
+4. When the top of the stack is a prefix of the current `indent_space`, the current `indent_space` is pushed onto the stack, and an `indent` token is emitted.
+5. When the current `indent_space` is the same as one of the non-top elements of the stack, the top of the stack is popped and an `unindent` token is emitted until the non-top element becomes the top.
+The number of `unindent` tokens emitted is the same as the number of elements popped.
+6. If none of 3 to 5 happens, a syntax error occurs.

+### Grammer

     teff_file       ::= list EOF
     list            ::= node*
-    node            ::= annotation* value (indent list unindent)? value           ::= line_string
+    node            ::= annotation* value (indent list unindent)?

 Extensions
 ----------